Women's event at the 42nd Chess Olympiad: Round 10

 The penultimate round featured six of the top seven teams in the standings after nine rounds playing each other.
 The match between the top two teams in the standings after nine rounds, China and Poland.
 The Chinese team won narrowly 2½-1½ as Hou Yifan won with the Black pieces against Monika Soćko on the top board and Tan Zhongyi against Klaudia Kulon on the last board; Jolanta Zawadzka scored the only full point for Poland with her victory with the Black pieces against Ju Wenjun in a game in which the Chinese was down an exchange for nebulous compensation, while Zhao Xue successfully defended a rook endgame that was completely winning for Karina Szczepkowska-Horowska.
 Russia defeated Georgia 2½-1½ thanks to the efforts by Alexandra Kosteniuk and Valentina Gunina on the first two boards who beat Nana Dzagnidze and Lela Javakhishvili, respectively.
-Alexandra Goryachkina drew against Bela Khotenashvili on the third board in a position with no chances for significant progress on the both sides.
+Alexandra Goryachkina drew against Bela Khotenashvili on the third board in a position with no chances for significant progress on either side.
 On the lowest board, Nino Batsiashvili and Olga Girya went into a rook and bishop versus rook endgame that the Russian was not able to hold.
-Alexandra Goryachkina drew against Bela Khotenashvili in a position with no chances for significant progress on the both sides.
+Alexandra Goryachkina drew against Bela Khotenashvili in a position with no chances for significant progress on either side.

 Ukraine and India tied with one win per side.
 Anna Ushenina was victorious for Ukraine against Soumya Swaminathan on the fourth board; Tania Sachdev beat Natalia Zhukova on the third board, who lost her second game in a row that opened with the Benoni Defence.
 United States were also held to a draw by Mongolia with Nomin-Erdene Davaademberel beating Irina Krush on the first table as White for Mongolia and Kateřina Němcová beating Uurtsaikh Uuriintuya on board three as Black for the United States.
 Krush opted for a passive defence in a rook endgame when it was necessary to play more actively and eventually lost the game (see diagram).
 On the other high tables, Azerbaijan beat Colombia 3–1, while Hungary and Bulgaria scored victories with the lowest margin against France and Germany, respectively.